-Semiconductors lie at the heart of technological innovation and my long-term outlook for the industry remains highly optimistic.
+Semiconductors lie at the heart of technological innovation and, given this, my long-term outlook for the industry remains highly optimistic.
 I think the current slowdown will be less severe than many industry observers are predicting, and moderate growth levels — somewhere in the mid-single digits — are likely to resume in the years ahead.

 We are already seeing tentative signs of a reversal as semiconductor stocks have rallied following a rough fourth quarter.
-Recently, Micron Technology reported that it expects memory chip prices to recover as demand picks up from data centers, where the shift to cloud computing remains a powerful trend.
+Just last week, Micron Technology reported that it expects memory chip prices to recover as demand picks up from data centers, where the shift to cloud computing remains a powerful trend.

-Here are four reasons why the semiconductor industry remains an attractive hunting ground for investment opportunities, despite the volatility over the past few months:
+Here are four reasons why the semiconductor industry remains an attractive hunting ground for investment opportunities, despite the volatility we’ve seen over the past few months:

 Internet-connected consumer products are also becoming ubiquitous.
 At the touch of a button, Android and iPhone handsets can now control everything from home security systems to backyard sprinklers.
 Refrigerators can automatically order food via online delivery services before you’ve even realized you’re out of milk.
-All of these products require smaller and more specialized computer chips.
-The “Internet of Things” trend should accelerate in the years ahead.
+All of these products require smaller and more specialized computer chips to get the job done.
+The “Internet of Things” is a trend that should accelerate in the years ahead.

 The move toward 5G, or fifth generation, cellular connectivity — which is happening as you read this — may feel like an evolutionary shift at first but, in my view, it will lead to revolutionary technological advances.
 The limits of 4G, primarily latency due to slower speeds, will be largely eliminated.
 Devices will be able to “talk” to each other almost instantaneously.